-Ever wondered if you can grow a lemon tree from seed?
+Ever wondered how to grow a lemon tree from seed?
 Lemon trees are beautiful plants bursting with color and texture.
-From the extensive lemon orchards of Italy, to pretty indoor house plants, these citrus trees can be enjoyed by all.
+These citrus trees can be enjoyed by all.

 The great news is that you can introduce these same lovely lemon trees into your home at almost no extra expense.
 So grab your lemon and follow this step-by-step guide on how to grow a lemon tree from seed.